brandur/sorg/content/drafts/api-paradigms.md

 Fielding's original ideas around REST are elegant and now quite widespread, but it's worth considering that the paradigm's actual advantages for developers are fairly unremarkable.
-Practically speaking, REST's strongest point by far is simply **convention** [1].
+Practically speaking, REST's strongest points are its widespread interoperability (every language has an HTTP client) and its **conventions** [1].
 URLs are usually resources.
 Resources often have standard CRUD operations that are mapped to HTTP verbs like `PATCH` and `DELETE`.
 Status codes usually convey information.
 Commonly needed